 About the Author: Tyler

-Licensed massage therapist, personal trainer, and yoga instructor, Tyler enjoys helping his clients enhance function, reduce pain, and perform better using a combination of manual therapy techniques, functional movement, and evidence-based rehab protocols.
+Licensed massage therapist, personal trainer, and yoga instructor, Tyler enjoys helping his clients enhance function and reduce pain using a combination of manual therapy techniques, functional movement, and evidence-based rehab protocols.
 He brings his knowledge of anatomy and biomechanics together with energy techniques to offering a unique blend of modalities.